How to pass your driving theory test

 What is the driving theory test?

-To be a safe driver, you need to know the rules of the road, and that’s where the driving theory test comes in.
+To be a safe driver, you need to know the rules of the road.
+That’s where the driving theory test comes in.

 The test is divided into two parts - multiple choice and hazard perception.
 Both tests are usually completed on a computer at the test station.